keyan/blog/content/pages/about-me.md

 title: about me

-Hi, I am Keyan, a [Recurse Center][rc] alum and software engineer currently living in Brooklyn NY and working on the platform team at [Venmo][v].
+Hi, I am Keyan, a software engineer currently living in Brooklyn NY and working at [Teachers Pay Teachers][tpt].
+Previously I worked on the Platform team at [Venmo][venmo] and never-graduated from the [Recurse Center][rc].
 Before playing with computers I played with [bacteria][molmicro].
 Thankfully it's much easier to tell computers what to do.

 Aside from programming I like rock climbing, watching movies, biking, and thinking about warmer weather.